-Early online access to the finished film before it's released to the public.Estimated delivery:Ships within the US only
+Early online access to the finished film before it's released to the public.Estimated delivery:Only ships to: United States

 We added this reward for our international friends, since we made a mistake by limiting it to US-only.
 This reward is the same -- early online access to the finished film before it's released to the public, but now international folks can select it as well!Estimated delivery:

 A postcard!
 Personally addressed to you from Riley and Katrina, with a production update from somewhere along the yard sale route!Estimated delivery:Only ships to: United States